Daniel-Mietchen/2016-aesir/primary.rst

 Three use cases this would enable
 ---------------------------------

-1. Aneas is reading a paper from 2004 on a closed-access site, and is interested in knowing who has cited the paper, linking to back references and identifying which have been retracted, and seeing what databases have used the information from the paper.
-Because the paper is not accessible to any automated annotation services, none of this information is available.
+1. Aeneas is reading a paper from 2004 on a closed-access site, and is interested in knowing who has cited the paper, linking to back references and identifying which have been retracted, and seeing what databases have used the information from the paper.
+Because the paper is not accessible to any automated annotation services, none of this information can be posted on the paper.
+Aeneas submits the paper to the Aesir annotation server with a click, which annotates it and "paints" the paper with annotations.

 2. Tina has access to an otherwise inaccessible paper, and wants to apply `ContentMine <http://contentmine.org/>`__ to it.
 She cannot give ContentMine direct access to it.
-Aesir would allow Tina to send the paper to a ContentMine server to be annotated, at which point Tina could see the annotations directly.
+Tina submits the paper to an Aesir server running ContentMine, which annotates the paper.

 3. James is reviewing a paper, and wants to mark it up with blog commentary and public reviews.
-Unfortunately, the paper is a revision of a posted preprint and so its hypothesis ID has changed;
-   James submits the paper to a service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it.
+Unfortunately, the paper is a revision of a posted preprint and so its hypothesis ID has changed and no annotations are associated with it; James submits the paper to a service that identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.

 Deliverables
 ------------